-Third-country treatment of Community reinsurance undertakings
+Third-country treatment of Community insurance and I reinsurance undertakings

-- 1. Member States shall inform the Commission of any general difficulties encountered by their is insurance or is reinsurance undertakings in establishing themselves and operating in a third country or carrying on activities in a third country. - 2.
-The Commission shall, periodically, draw up ⊠ submit ⊠ a report ⊠ to the Council ⊠ examining the treatment accorded2 to Community reinsurance undertakings in third countries, ⊠ to insurance or reinsurance undertakings authorised in the Community ⊠ in the terms referred to in paragraph 3, as regards ⊠ the following: ⊠ - (a) the establishment of Community reinsurance undertakings in third countries \boxtimes of insurance or reinsurance undertakings authorised in the Community $\bigotimes{\Xi{2}}$ - (b) the acquisition of holdings in third-country \boxtimes insurance or \bigotimes reinsurance undertakings=: - (c) the carrying on of \boxtimes insurance or \bigotimes reinsurance activities by such established undertakings; - (d) and the cross-border provision of \boxtimes insurance or \bigotimes reinsurance activities from the Community to third countries.
+- 1. Member States shall inform the Commission of any general difficulties encountered by their ⊠ insurance or ⊠ reinsurance undertakings in establishing themselves and operating in a third country or carrying on activities in a third country. - 2.
+The Commission shall, periodically, draw up ⊠ submit ⊠ a report ⊠ to the Council ⊠ examining the treatment accorded, to Community reinsurance undertakings in third countries, ⊠ to insurance or reinsurance undertakings authorised in the Community ⊠ in the terms referred to in paragraph 3, as regards ⊠ the following: ⊠ - (a) the establishment of Community reinsurance undertakings in third countries ⊠ of insurance or reinsurance undertakings authorised in the Community ⊲ : - (b) the acquisition of holdings in third-country ⊠ insurance or ⊠ reinsurance undertakings; - (c) the carrying on of ⊠ insurance or ⊠ reinsurance activities by such established undertakings: - (d) and the cross-border provision of \boxtimes insurance or \boxtimes reinsurance activities from the Community to third countries.